List of Kung Fu Panda characters: Zeng

 Zeng (voiced by Dan Fogler) is a swan goose and a messenger of Master Shifu.
-Ironically, while he is given the mission to double the amount of guards at Chorh-Gom Prison and prevent Tai Lung's escape, Tai Lung uses one of Zeng's fallen feathers to pick the lock on his restraints and escape.
+Ironically, while he is given a message by Shifu to double the security at Chorh-Gom Prison and prevent Tai Lung's escape, Tai Lung uses one of Zeng's fallen feathers to pick the lock on his restraints and escape.
 Zeng is spared in the resulting prison break, but is forced to return to the valley and herald Tai Lung's escape.
-He has not been seen after that since.
-His role in the film is a reflection of Oogway's proverb that "one often meets his destiny on the road he takes to avoid it".
+His role in the film is a reflection of Oogway's proverb, "one often meets his destiny on the road he takes to avoid it".

 Vachir

 Commander Vachir (voiced by Michael Clarke Duncan) is a Javan rhinoceros, the chief of security at Chorh-Gom Prison, and the leader of the Anvil of Heaven, an army of elite battle rhinos.
 Prior to Tai Lung's incarceration, the Anvil opposed tyranny and injustice throughout China.
 Vachir was tasked with the construction of the prison, and personally oversaw Tai Lung's imprisonment for twenty years.
-When Tai Lung made his escape, Vachir was caught in an explosion with many of his troops and his prosthetic ruby horn-shaped cap is seen amongst the ruins, though it is unknown if he was killed.
+When Tai Lung made his escape, Vachir was caught in an explosion with many of his troops and killed.